wei-hsuan-cheng/robot_math_utils/README.md

 ### Numerical Conditions

 - `NearZero`: Check if a value is near zero within a threshold.
+- `ConstrainedAngle`: Normalise angle to a specified interval (-pi, pi].
 - `MeanBuffer`: Compute the mean of vectors in a buffer.
 - `StdBuffer`: Compute the standard deviation of vectors in a buffer.
 - `MAvg`: Compute the moving average of vectors.